 Evolution of Techniques

 Over time, Belgian chocolate-making techniques have evolved, but the focus on quality has remained the same.
 Today, Belgian chocolatiers use state-of-the-art equipment and innovative methods to create their delicious treats.
-However, they still rely on Belgian traditional recipes, and techniques that have been passed down through generations.
+However, they still rely on Belgian traditions recipes, and techniques that have been passed down through generations.

 Belgian chocolate is unique because of the country's climate and the skill of its chocolatiers.
 The cool year round weather is perfect for tempering chocolate, which gives it a smooth, glossy finish.
-Belgian chocolatiers also use a process called "conching," which involves grinding the chocolate for several hours to develop its flavor and texture.
+Belgian chocolatiers also use a process called "conching," which involves grinding the chocolate for several hours to develop its Belgian flavor and texture.

 Quality Ingredients